 Developer Setup

-This document will detail steps for the setting up of a development environment form a generic perspective to a Mulesoft specific perspective.
-The generic tools selected for discussion have a wide acceptance throughout the development comMUnity plus the Mulesoft tools that are part of the Mulesoft development philosophy.
+This section details steps for the setting up of a development environment from a non-vendor perspective, and then from a Mulesoft-specific perspective.
+The generic tools selected for discussion have a wide acceptance throughout the development community; in addition the Mulesoft tools are part of their development philosophy.

 Tools for API Development

-For API development, commonly used development tools include the following:
+For API development, commonly used tools include the following:

-An Integrated Development Environment (IDE), installed and configured on a developer workstation and used for designing, developing, unit testing, and publishing the APIs to a target Development and Integration environments.
-Widely used IDE tools include Mulesoft Anypoint Studio for Mulesoft development, JetBrains IDEA or Eclipse for Java-based API development, Webstorm or Visual Studio Code for NodeJS API development, and Visual Studio .NET for Microsoft .NET Web APIs.
+An Integrated Development Environment (IDE), installed and configured on a developer’s workstation and used for designing, developing, unit testing, and publishing the APIs to target Development and Integration environments.
+Widely used IDE tools include JetBrains IDEA or Eclipse for Java-based API development, Webstorm or Visual Studio Code for NodeJS API development, Visual Studio .NET for Microsoft .NET Web APIs, and Mulesoft Anypoint Studio for Mulesoft development.

-A source control and versioning platform used to check in the development artifacts, check out existing developed code, branch out development, and merge changes into existing code base.
+A source control and versioning platform used to check in the development artifacts, check out existing developed code, branch development, and merge changes into existing an code base.
 Widely used source control and versioning platforms are GitHub or Bitbucket (hosted cloud-based source control repositories), Git (on-premise source control), Subversion, or Microsoft Team Foundation Server.

-Dependency management and versioning platform to manage in-house developed and third-party dependencies required for Java, Mulesoft, .NET, and NodeJS API development.
-Like with the source control and versioning platforms, there are hosted cloud solutions and on-premise platforms.
+Dependency management and versioning platform to manage in-house developed and third-party dependencies required for Java,.NET, NodeJS API, and Mulesoft development.
+Like with the source control and versioning platforms, both hosted cloud solutions and on-premise platforms are available.
 Commonly used dependency management platforms are JFrog Artifactory, Maven private and public repositories, and NuGet Package Management for Microsoft .NET development.

-There are other API development tools that are commonly used for peer code reviews, defect management, work task organization, etc.
+Other API development tools commonly used for peer code reviews include defect management, work task organization, and more.

-Out of the wide range of the API development tools, the core development tools covered in this section include:
+The core development tools covered in this section include:

 Eclipse Integrated Development Environment

-Mulesoft AnyPoint Studio version build on the Eclipse platform

 Maven

 Git and GitHub

-The above are mostly used for Java and Mulesoft API development, which is most relevant to what is being developed within the Veterans Affairs technology groups.
+Mulesoft AnyPoint Studio version build on the Eclipse platform

 Generic Developer Setup

 Maven